-Onondaga Reservation (Onondaga Indian Nation) is an Indian reservation in Onondaga County and lies just south of the City of Syracuse.
+Onondaga Reservation, home of the federally recognized Onondaga Indian Nation, is an Indian reservation in Onondaga County and lies just south of the City of Syracuse.
 The Oneida Indian Nation is a federally recognized tribe and is headquartered in Oneida County, where the tribe originated.
-The St. Regis Mohawk Tribe is located outside of the nine counties in Franklin County.
-Material culture identified by archaeologists as "St. Lawrence Iroquoian" has been recovered on Onondaga, Oneida, and Mohawk sites.
-Huron ceramics have also been excavated from villages of these three tribes.
+The St. Regis Mohawk Tribe, also federally recognized, is located outside of the nine counties in Franklin County.
+All three Nations are consultation partners with Fort Drum and assist in the management and stewardship of ancestral places.
 The LFA routes currently do not fly over the three Native American reservations so it would be rare for cultural activities to be interrupted by helicopter overflights.
-Initial consultation with the 3 tribes mentioned above was conducted concurrent with the review of the draft PEA.
+Initial consultation with the 3 nations mentioned above was conducted concurrent with the review of the draft PEA.
 Once initial consultation is completed, results of that consultation would be included in Appendix A. Consultation with all potentially affected Native American tribes would also be conducted by Fort Drum prior to any training exercises.
 This would ensure that appropriate measures are taken to avoid or minimize adverse impacts.

-For cultural resources, a significant effect is defined as an impact that diminishes or destroys the integrity of an NRHP eligible property or site.
+For cultural resources, a significant effect is defined as an impact that diminishes or destroys the integrity of an NRHP listed or eligible property or site.
 This equates to an adverse effect under Section 106 of the NHPA.

 Potential impacts to cultural resources include training activities, installation activities that support training, and inadvertent or willful destruction.
 Fort Drum and the nine-county Action Area contain many culturally and historically important sites.
-Alternative 1 would not involve any physical disturbance of historic sites as they would be avoided during training exercises.
+Alternative 1 would not involve any physical disturbance of listed historic sites as they would be avoided during ground training exercises.
 Overflights by aircraft would avoid historic sites and sovereign lands as well.
 Archaeological resources would not be directly impacted as training would take place in areas where the ground has been disturbed and where no known cultural or archaeological resources exist.
 Additionally, BMPs are outlined below to prevent adverse impacts to cultural resources and they would be followed by the 10th CAB and 10th SBDE.
-The Fort Drum Cultural Resources Program will be submitting a letter to the NY SHPO requesting concurrence of the Army's determination of no historic properties adversely effected by Alternative 1.
+The Fort Drum Cultural Resources Program submitted a letter to the NY SHPO requesting concurrence of the Army's determination of no historic properties adversely effected by Alternative 1.
+The NY SHPO responded: "Based upon this review, it is the opinion of the SHPO that no historic properties, including archaeological and/or historic resources, will be significantly impacted by this undertaking with the implementation of the Best Management Practices and Compliance Measures for Alternatives 1 and 2."